vt-digital-libraries-platform/vt-digital-libraries-platform.github.io/_pages/team.md

 ---
 ## Team

+**Bipasha Banerjee** (<bipashabanerjee@vt.edu>) has been a Graduate Research Assistant with the University Libraries at Virginia Tech since August 2019.
+She is currently a Ph.D.
+Candidate in the department of computer science, Virginia Tech.
+She received her M.S. in Computer Science and Applications from Virginia Tech in 2022 and a Bachelors in Computer Science and Engineering from West Bengal University of Technology in 2015.
+Bipasha’s research interests include digital libraries, natural language processing, information retrieval, machine learning, and working with scholarly documents.
+Prior to graduate school, Bipasha was working with Tata Consultancy Services in Kolkata, India, as a developer working on Android and .Net applications.

 **Yinlin Chen** (<ylchen@vt.edu>) is a Digital Library Architect with the University Libraries at Virginia Tech, Blacksburg, VA.
 He holds a Ph.D. in Computer Science and Applications from Virginia Tech and a M.S. and B.S. in Computer Science at National Tsing Hua University, Taiwan.
 His professional interests include digital libraries, cloud computing, microservices and serverless architecture.

 **Astha Dhakal**  (<asthad@vt.edu>) has been a Graduate Assistant for the University Libraries at Virginia Tech since August 2023.
 She earned a Bachelor of Science in Management Information System from University of Nebraska at Omaha in 2020 and is currently pursuing master’s in engineering: Computer Science at Virginia Tech.
 She specializes in Quality Assurance and Business Analysis.